ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 # You could, for example, store the value somewhere.

 $ export SECRETS_SYSTEM=$(export LC_CTYPE=C; cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 32 | head -n 1)
-# or in a file, for example
-$

 ## Other systems ##
 #
-# While systems like Windows support creating random secrets, we will just use a fixed one.
+# While systems like Windows support creating random secrets, we will just use a fixed one for this example.
 # Keep in mind that this assumes that you're running some type of linux-ish shell:
 #
 # $ export SECRETS_SYSTEM=this_needs_to_be_the_same_always_and_also_very_$3cuR3-._